 Professor of English

-I began teaching a long time ago at my graduate university and have logged 32 years at Lynchburg College.
+I began teaching a long time ago at my graduate university and have logged 32 years at University of Lynchburg.
 Telling those who asked that I began teaching here when I had barely turned 17 used to work, but today’s students are less naive than they were some years ago.
 It’s no overstatement to say that I have greatly enjoyed my years spent in front of classes, and I look forward to several more.

 Since 1991 I’ve been taking LC students (and others) every summer on study abroad programs to various parts of the world; most recently I’ve even spent the J-term in Vietnam and one spring in Argentina, but my normal haunts have been Italy, England, Ireland, Greece , and Turkey.
 I’ve been privileged to travel as well to many other European countries, and to Australia and New Zealand (which I visited once again in the summer of 2010).
 My hope is to spend at least one month every year in places I have not yet visited, because I not only love to make discoveries about other cultures myself but to witness my students doing the same and literally maturing before my eyes.
 My singular joy comes from watching what happens to young people when they encounter a culture foreign to them and learn to make their way.